Gaussian Splatting in Style: Abstract

 \section{Abstract}

-Scene stylization extends the work of neural style transfer to three spatial dimensions.
-A vital challenge in this problem is to maintain the uniformity of the stylized appearance across a multi-view setting.
-A vast majority of the previous works achieve this by optimizing the scene with a specific style image.
-In contrast, we propose a novel architecture trained on a collection of style images, that at test time produces high quality stylized novel views.
-Our work builds up on the framework of 3D Gaussian splatting.
-For a given scene, we take the pretrained Gaussians and process them using a multi resolution hash grid and a tiny MLP to obtain the conditional stylised views.
-The explicit nature of 3D Gaussians give us inherent advantages over NeRF-based methods including geometric consistency, along with having a fast training and rendering regime.
-This enables our method to be useful for vast practical use cases such as in augmented or virtual reality applications.
-Through our experiments, we show our methods achieve state-of-the-art performance with superior visual quality on various indoor and outdoor real-world data. \keywords{Scene Stylization \and Gaussian Splatting}
+3D scene stylization extends the work of neural style transfer to 3D.
+A vital challenge in this problem is to maintain the uniformity of the stylized appearance across multiple views.
+A vast majority of the previous works achieve this by training a 3D model for every stylized image and a set of multi-view images.
+In contrast, we propose a novel architecture trained on a collection of style images that, at test time, produces real time high-quality stylized novel views.
+We choose the underlying 3D scene representation for our model as 3D Gaussian splatting.
+We take the 3D Gaussians and process them using a multi-resolution hash grid and a tiny MLP to obtain stylized views.
+The MLP is conditioned on different style codes for generalization to different styles during test time.
+The explicit nature of 3D Gaussians gives us inherent advantages over NeRF-based methods, including geometric consistency and a fast training and rendering regime.
+This enables our method to be useful for various practical use cases, such as augmented or virtual reality.
+We demonstrate that our method achieves state-of-the-art performance with superior visual quality on various indoor and outdoor real-world data.